OpsHubProduct/OIM-Documentation/docs/integrate/integration-configuration.md

     * **Example:** If the routing criteria is `{"condition": "IN", "field": "priority", "values": ["High", "Medium"]}`, then only *High* and *Medium* can be used as default values for *priority*.

 * Do **not** map the fields in the mapping used in the routing criteria query.
-    * Example: If the routing criteria query uses the `priority` field, it should not be mapped in the one-side configuration, as OIM automatically manages synchronization based on the default values defined in the Routing Criteria Field Values table.
+  * Example: If the routing criteria query uses the `priority` field, it should not be mapped in the sync direction from the N-side configuration to the 1-side configuration, as <code class="expression">space.vars.SITENAME</code> automatically manages the field's value based on the defaults defined in the Routing Criteria Field Values table.
 * Use the **same field set** across all rows in a rule-based configuration.
   * Example: If one row in a rule-based configuration uses the `priority` field in its routing query, then all other rows in that configuration must also use only the `priority` field in their routing queries.